Our Grant Recipients

-Since 2009, the annual Big Give event has remained the hallmark event of the year filled with learning, laughter, and celebration!
-Our members come together for amazing night to hear from all of our nonprofit finalists, cast the votes and award the $100,000 grants...on the spot!
+Our annual Big Give has remained our annual hallmark event filled with learning, laughter, and celebration.
+Our members come together for an amazing night to hear from our nonprofit finalists, cast their votes and award a $100,000 grant...ON THE SPOT!

 ChildSavers joined forces with Richmond Public Schools (RPS), SCAN, the Robins Foundation and Bon Secours to form the Richmond Public Schools Resiliency Partnership.
 This partnership will help approximately 4,500 children in the Armstrong High School pyramid receive onsite mental health therapy services.
 The $100,000 grant will allow expansion into additional schools in the Armstrong High School pyramid with the goal of serving all the schools.
 ChildSavers intents for this approach to be a sustainable and a replicable model implemented nationally for trauma-sensitive schooling.

 2018 GRANTEE: Conexus